masolimano/maneage/README-hacking.md

-     git remote add origin XXXXXXXXXX        # Newly created repo is now called 'origin'. git push --set-upstream origin master   # Push 'master' branch to 'origin' (enable tracking). git push origin template                # Push 'template' branch to 'origin' (no tracking). git branch -vv                          # Just to check of the trackings.
+     git remote add origin XXXXXXXXXX        # Newly created repo is now called 'origin'. git push --set-upstream origin master   # Push 'master' branch to 'origin' (enable tracking). git push origin template                # Push 'template' branch to 'origin' (no tracking).
      ```

- - **Title**, **short description** and **author** in source files: In this
+ - **Title**, **short description** and **author**: The title and basic
-     raw skeleton, the title or short description of your project should be
+     information of your project's output PDF paper should be added in
-     added in the following two files: `reproduce/analysis/make/top.mk`
-     (the first line), and `tex/src/preamble-header.tex`.
-In both cases,
-     the texts you should replace are all in capital letters to make them
+     `tex/src/preamble-header.tex`.
+Scroll down this file and you will see
-     easier to identify.
-Of course, if you use a different LaTeX method of
+     parts that must be changed.
+Of course, if you use a different LaTeX
-     managing the title and authors, please feel free to use your own
+     method of managing the title and authors, please feel free to use your
-     methods after finishing this checklist and doing your first commit.
+     own methods after finishing this checklist and doing your first

- - **High-level software**: The template installs all the software that
-     your project needs.
-You can specify which software your project needs
+     commit.
+After you are done, run the `./project make` command again to
-     in the `reproduce/software/config/installation/TARGETS.mk`.
-The
+     see your changes in the final PDF.
-     necessary software are classified into two classes: 1) programs or
-     libraries (usually written in C/C++) which are run directly by the
-     operating system.
-2) Python modules/libraries that are run within
-     Python.
-By default `TARGETS.mk` only has GNU Astronomy Utilities
-     (Gnuastro) as one scientific program and Astropy as one scientific
-     Python module.
-Both have many dependencies which will be installed
-     into your project before they are.
-To see a list of software that are
-     currently ready to be built in the template, see
-     `reproduce/software/config/installation/versions.mk` (which has their
-     versions also), the comments in `TARGETS.mk` describe how to use the
-     software name from `versions.mk`.
-Currently the raw pipeline just uses
-     Gnuastro to make the demonstration plots.
-Therefore if you don't need
-     Gnuastro, go through the analysis steps in `reproduce/analysis` and
-     remove all its use cases (clearly marked).

- - **Input dataset (can be done later)**: The input datasets are managed
-     through the `reproduce/analysis/config/INPUTS.mk` file.
-It is best to
-     gather all the information regarding all the input datasets into this
-     one central file.
-To ensure that the proper dataset is being
-     downloaded and used by the project, it is also recommended get an [MD5
-     checksum](https://en.wikipedia.org/wiki/MD5) of the file and include
-     that in `INPUTS.mk` so the project can check it automatically.
-The
-     preparation/downloading of the input datasets is done in
-     `reproduce/analysis/make/download.mk`.
-Have a look there to see how
-     these values are to be used.
-This information about the input datasets
-     is also used in the initial `configure` script (to inform the users),
-     so also modify that file.
-You can find all occurrences of the template
-     dataset with the command below and replace it with your input's
-     dataset.

-     ```shell
-     $ grep -ir wfpc2 ./*
-     ```

  - **Delete dummy parts (can be done later)**: The template contains some
      parts that are only for the initial/test run, mainly as a
      demonstration of important steps.
 They not for any real analysis.
 You
      can remove these parts in the file below

-     - `paper.tex`: Delete the text of the abstract and the paper's main
+     - `paper.tex`: 1) Delete the text of the abstract (from
-       body, *except* the "Acknowledgments" section.
-This template was
+       `\includeabstract{` to `\vspace{0.25cm}`) and start writing your own
+       (a single sentence can be enough now).
+2) Add some keywords under it
+       in the keywords part.
+3) Delete everything between `%% Start of main
+       body.` and `%% Start of main body.`.
+4) Remove the notice in the
+       "Acknowledgments" section (in `\new{}`) and add Acknowledge your
+       funding sources.
+Just don't delete the existing acknowledgment
-       designed by funding from many grants, so its necessary to
+       statement: this template was designed by funding from many
+       grants.
+Since you are using it in your work, it is necessary to
-       acknowledge them in your final research.
+       acknowledge them in your work also.

-     - `Makefile`: Delete the lines containing `delete-me` in the `foreach`
+     - `reproduce/analysis/make/top.mk`: Delete the `delete-me` line in the
-       loop.
-Just make sure the other lines that end in `\` are immediately
-       after each other (except the last line).
+       `makesrc` definition.
+Just make sure there is no empty line between
+       the `download \` and `paper` lines.

      - Delete all `delete-me*` files in the following directories: